- Water Ionizer Reviews

 Beware of Deception: Lifeionizers, owned by EarthTradeWater, owns many water ionizer reviews and sales websites under other assumed names...all pointing you to their water ionizers and away from their competition.

-Beware of This Fake Water Ionizer Review Site as Well as Others: Here’s an example of one of the many dozens of fake water ionizer review sites which are secretly owned and attempt to point shoppers to the Lifeionizers company.
+Example of Fake Water Ionizer Review Site owned by Lifeionizers: Here’s an example of one of the many dozens of fake water ionizer review sites which are secretly owned and attempt to point shoppers to the Lifeionizers company.
 The website is owned by EarthTradeWater, which in turn owns the Lifeionizers company.
 Creating bunches of websites [water ionizer review sites] pointing you to their water ionizers is one of the many deceptive tactics used by dishonest companies.

 Nexus Water Ionizers Review